Production designer, theatre/television/film

 - The Stage

-Specialist directories are available that provide contacts useful for making speculative applications.
+Specialist directories are available that provide contacts that are useful for sending speculative applications.
 They include:

 Theatre designers who work regularly as assistants and are members of The Society of British Theatre Designers can add their details to the Society's assistant designer register.